 Viruses, bacteria, or parasites can all upset your dog’s digestive system.

-When your dog is feeling unwell, eating grass and vomiting might be their body’s response to the irritation or infection.
+When your dog is feeling unwell, eating grass and vomiting might be their body’s response to irritation or infection.

 These infections can lead to nausea, and the grass acts as a natural way for dogs to purge their system.